 While the entire county was reviewed as part of this study, there were a few areas that were identified that have the greatest short-term and mid-term development potential.
-These "Development Focus Areas" are discussed in greater detail in Section 6 of this document and are also included within this executive summary.
+These "Development Focus Areas" are discussed in greater detail in Section 6 of this document and are shown on page four of this document.

 Also identified as part of this effort are the overarching economic development goals for Montgomery County.
 These goals form the basis of much of the analysis provided by this planning document and represent the key areas that community stakeholders have identified as areas of economic development focus for the county.
-These goals include:
+These goals are include:

 - 1. Develop an attractive place where people want to live, work, play, and learn.
 Montgomery County should be a place where people can raise a family while maintaining the small-town feel that currently exists within the fabric of our community. - 2.
 Attract and value education at all levels, while still promoting progressive minded thinking. - 3.
 Create a place with higher paying job opportunities so generation after generation will want to call this county home. - 4.
-Preserve and protect farmland of all sizes by encouraging and promoting the continued development of an agriculture-based business economy, while also promoting agricultural leadership within the county. - 5.
+Preserve and protect farmland of all sizes by encouraging and promoting the continued development of an agriculture based business economy, while also promoting agricultural leadership within the county. - 5.
 Continue to promote the county as a tourist destination with great natural resource attractions.
 Expand activities for all ages centered around open space parks, water sports, and trails.

 Any plan is only as good as the effort to see it implemented.
 Delivering the best product for Montgomery County in the most timely and efficient manner will require more than just a vision.
 Successful development of any given area will require a strategic partnership between the county, city and/or private sector partners.
 While there is potential for development in the focus areas identified by this analysis, it will take more than simply relying on market conditions to deliver the vision identified by this plan.
-A commitment from the county to do what is necessary to see future plans implemented will bear great reward in helping secure private investment and economic development success.
+A commitment from the county to do what is necessary to see future plans implemented will bear great reward in helping secure private investment and economic development.
 Some key strategies have been identified to assist in delivering the vision of the plan.
-These strategies are included in Section 7 of this document as well as within this executive summary.
+A list of these strategies is included on page five of this document.